wenching/cri_rnaseq_2018/docs/README.md

             |       `-- SRR1205287
             `-- shell_scripts
         ```
-* Execute the entire analysis by just one command
+* Execute the entire analysis with just one command

     ```bash
     # This will start to run the entire pipeline.